Kajalcho/Portfolio1/README.md

-# Portfolio1
-Kajal Kumari Portfolio Website
 @Created By:
 Name: Kajal Kumari
 Email: kajal143698@gmail.com
 🚀 Overview:
-This project is a personal portfolio website for Kajal Kumari.
-It showcases her skills, projects, and contact information.
+This project is a personal portfolio website .
+It showcases skills, projects, and contact information.
 Below is a detailed description of the code structure and its components.

 🚀 Level 1:
 1. HTML Structure